Essential norms of pointwise multipliers in the non-algebraic setting: Main results

-Let us now turn to the case of K{\" o}the spaces defined over purely atomic measure spaces.
-Now the situation is completely different, because, for example, any sequence from $c_{00}$ (that is, a sequence which is eventually zero) induces a compact multiplication operator.
-Precisely, we have the following
+Let us turn our attention to the case of K{\" o}the spaces defined over purely atomic measure spaces.
+Here the situation is completely different, because, any symbol which is eventually zero induces a compact multiplication operator.

 \begin{theorem}[Essential norm of multiplication operators between K{\" o}the sequence spaces] {\it Let $X$ and $Y$ be two K{\" o}the sequence spaces with the Fatou property.
-Suppose that either the space $X$ is reflexive or the space $Y$ is order continuous.
+Suppose that either the space $X$ is reflexive or the space $Y$ is separable.
 Then